2018 Science Education Grants

 Writing-in-the-Woods Camp in FairbanksWriting in the Woods is a week-long, nature journaling day camp for urban, elementary-aged students from the Fairbanks metropolitan area.
 The program fosters connections between youth and the natural world, cultivates science literacy, and reinforces academic skills and knowledge through nature journaling.
 During field trips to nearby natural areas, participants explored a variety of interior Alaska ecosystems and plant community types with National Park Service and partner educators.
 Activities included hikes, scientific inquiry activities, group and individual journaling sessions, instruction in Leave No Trace ethics and outdoor safety, nature-based games, and unstructured exploration.
 After the program, campers shared their experiences with their families, community members, and out-of-state visitors by displaying their work at the Morris Thompson Cultural Center.

-Engaging Students in Laboratory Research and Science CommunicationThis summer, interns will take to the lab to tackle big questions about small mammal contaminants.
-Mentored by experts from U.S. Fish and Wildlife Service Environmental Contaminants Program and National Park Service, students will discover their inner scientists by investigating ecosystem contaminants in voles.
-Voles have been studied in Denali National Park and Preserve since 1992 and were recently collected along the Kobuk River corridor in Gates of the Arctic National Park and Preserve.
-There is a proposal to build an industrial road along this corridor to access the Ambler Mining District.
-Comparisons of Denali and Gates samples will provide baseline contaminants levels prior to road construction.
+Engaging Students in Laboratory Research and Science CommunicationThis summer, interns took to the lab to tackle big questions about environmental contaminants.
+Mentored by experts from U.S. Fish and Wildlife Service Environmental Contaminants Program and the National Park Service, the students prepared small mammal samples for contaminant analysis using tissue samples from Denali National Park, Kobuk Valley National Park, and Gates of the Arctic National Park and Preserve.
+There is a proposal to build an industrial road through Gates to access the Ambler Mining District, so the students’ results will facilitate comparisons of baseline contaminants levels between Denali, Gates, and Kobuk prior to road construction.
+The students also prepared samples from bird eggs, fish, and moose.
+The students presented their results at the Alaska Forum on the Environment and Alaska Bird Conference, and earned an Environmental Studies credit through UA Bristol Bay.

 Caribou Hunter Education ProgramIn 2018, Maniilaq Association hired an intern to work with the National Park Service in Kotzebue, Alaska to help increase communication with hunters about caribou hunting traditions and regulations.
 The Western Arctic Caribou Herd Intern, Kayla Booth, created a logo, worked on an educational short film, and participated in village meetings and field work.